cvat-ai/cvat/site/content/en/docs/manual/basics/registration.md

 ![](/images/image001.jpg)

-> **Note:** By default authentincation and registration with Google and Git works only for [App CVAT](https://app.cvat.ai/). <br>If you want to use Google and Git authentication on local installation, see [Social auth configuration](/docs/administration/basics/social-accounts-configuration/).
+> **Note:** By default authentication and registration with Google and GitHub work only for [App CVAT](https://app.cvat.ai/). <br>If you want to use Google and GitHub authentication on a local installation, see [Social auth configuration](/docs/administration/basics/social-accounts-configuration/).

 ### User registration